AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 ### Step 1 - Create and publish the event configuration {#create-event-configuration}

 Configure an event that will be named "Cart abandonment" and publishing this event configuration, which automatically creates a transactional message.

 Creating and publishing an event are presented in the [Configuring an event to send an event transactional message](../../administration/using/configuring-transactional-messaging.md#use-case--configuring-an-event-to-send-a-transactional-message) section.

 ### Step 2 - Edit and publish the transactional message {#create-transactional-message}

 The transactional message has to be personalized, tested, then published.

-See [Event transactional messages](../../channels/using/event-transactional-messages.md).
+For more on editing and publishing a transactional message, see [Event transactional messages](../../channels/using/event-transactional-messages.md).

 ### Step 3 - Integrate the event triggering {#xxx}

 In order for the event to be triggered when a client abandons their cart, this event has to be sent from the company's website using the Adobe Campaign Standard REST API.

-See [Site integration](../../administration/using/configuring-transactional-messaging.md#integrating-the-triggering-of-the-event-in-a-website).
+For more on this step, see [Site integration](../../administration/using/configuring-transactional-messaging.md#integrating-the-triggering-of-the-event-in-a-website).

+### Result {#result}

 Once all of these steps have been carried out, as soon as a user leaves the site without ordering the products in their cart, they automatically receive a notification email.

-### Key steps {#key-steps}
+## Key steps {#key-steps}

 The main steps when creating and managing personalized transactional messages in Adobe Campaign are summarized in the chart below: